-6.15 Protection from Exposure Hazards
+6.13 Protection from Exposure Hazards

-6.15.1.
-The location of an anhydrous ammonia or liquefied petroleum gas (AA or LPG) storage tank with a water capacity exceeding 9,092.2 I (2000 gal.) shall be in accordance with the requirements of the Development Authority but in no case be less than a minimum distance of 121.9 m (400 ft) from assembly, institutional, commercial, or residential buildings.

-- 6.15.2.
-AA or LPG containers with a water capacity of less than 9,092.2 I (2000 gal.) shall be located in accordance with regulations under the Alberta Safety Codes Act. - 6.15.3.
-Flammable liquids storage tanks at bulk plants or service stations shall be located in accordance with regulations under the Alberta Safety Codes Act. - 6.15.4.
+- 6.13.1.
+The location of an anhydrous ammonia or liquefied petroleum gas (AA or LPG) storage tank with a water capacity exceeding 9,092.2 I (2000 gal) shall be in accordance with the requirements of the Development Authority but in no case be less than a minimum distance of 121.9 m (400 ft) from assembly, institutional, commercial, or residential buildings. - 6.13.2.
+AA or LPG containers with a water capacity of less than 9,092.2 I (2000 gal.) shall be located in accordance with regulations under the Alberta Safety Codes Act. - 6.13.3.
+Flammable liquids storage tanks at bulk plants or service stations shall be located in accordance with regulations under the Alberta Safety Codes Act. - 6.13.4.
 Setbacks from pipelines and other utility corridors shall be at the discretion of the Development Authority and be in accordance with the appropriate Provincial Regulations or Acts.

-6.16 Signs
+6.14 Signs

-- 6.16.1.
-No signs or advertising structures of a commercial, directional, or informative nature shall be erected on land or affixed to an exterior surface of any building or structure unless an application for this purpose has been approved and a development permit has been issued. - 6.16.2.
+6.14.1.
+No signs or advertising structures of a commercial, directional, or informative nature shall be erected on land or affixed to an exterior surface of any building or structure unless an application for this purpose has been approved and a development permit has been issued.

+- 6.14.2.
 The maximum number of stand alone signs for a parcel of land shall be one (1).
-Where there is a consecutive series of properties that create a commercial shopping area, the properties shall collaborate to create a single stand lone sign no greater than 200 sq ft in area. - 6.16.3.
-The maximum size of a stand alone sign shall not exceed 70 sq ft. - 6.16.4.
-Any façade sign shall not exceed beyond the parapet of the building or 50% of the area of the building façade.
-The calculation shall be based on the cumulative total of signs on a building façade. - 6.16.5.
-No signs or advertising structures shall be erected on or affixed to private property without the prior consent of the registered owner or tenant. - 6.16.6.
-No signs, billboards, advertising structures or signboards shall be erected on or affixed to public property without the prior consent of the appropriate public body. - 6.16.7.
-No sign or advertisement shall resemble or conflict with a traffic sign, nor shall it be a traffic hazard. - 6.16.8.
-All advertisements shall be kept in a safe, clean and tidy condition, and may by resolution of Council, be required to be renovated or removed. - 6.16.9.
+Where there is a consecutive series of properties that create a commercial shopping area, the properties shall collaborate to create a single stand lone sign no greater than 18.6 sq m (200 sq ft) in area. - 6.14.3.
+The maximum size of a stand alone sign shall not exceed 6.5 sq m (70 sq ft). - 6.14.4.
+Any façade sign shall not exceed beyond the parapet of the building or fifty (50%) percent of the area of the building façade.
+The calculation shall be based on the cumulative total of signs on a building façade. - 6.14.5.
+No signs or advertising structures shall be erected on or affixed to private property without the prior consent of the registered owner or tenant. - 6.14.6.
+No signs, billboards, advertising structures or signboards shall be erected on or affixed to public property without the prior consent of the appropriate public body. - 6.14.7.
+No sign or advertisement shall resemble or conflict with a traffic sign, nor shall it be a traffic hazard. - 6.14.8.
+All advertisements shall be kept in a safe, clean and tidy condition, and may by resolution of Council, be required to be renovated or removed. - 6.14.9.
 No signs or advertising structures other than those specified in subsection 3.2.2.
-Development Not Requiring a Development Permit shall be permitted in the Country Residential District. - 6.16.10.
-No signs or advertising structures of any kind shall be permitted within 0.8 km (0.5 mi) of any highway unless the prior approval of Alberta Transportation and Utilities has been obtained. - 6.16.11.
+Development Not Requiring a Development Permit shall be permitted in the Country Residential District. - 6.14.10.
+No signs or advertising structures of any kind shall be permitted within 0.8 km (0.5 mi) of any highway unless the prior approval of Alberta Transportation has been obtained. - 6.14.11.
 Electronic flashing signs are not permitted.

-6.17 Site Servicing
+6.15 Site Servicing

-6.17.1.
+6.15.1.
 All buildings erected, placed, or moved into districts established by this Bylaw, to be used for a residential, commercial or industrial purpose, shall be provided with sanitary facilities to the satisfaction of Provincial Regulations.